Tar Heels, add or make changes to your Spring Meal Plan starting December 18th.

 “I am a vegetarian.”

-Lucky for you, we have a large vegetarian and vegan population here on campus.
+We have a large vegetarian and vegan population here on campus.
 Since we strive to meet the demands of the population we serve (and even scored an A+ on Peta2’s vegan report card), this means vegetarians will have no problem following a plant-based diet on the meal plan.

 Every day we: